sophongo/sophdoc/docs/en/admin/kpanda/nodes/node-check.md

+---
+hide:
+  - toc
+---

-# Create a cluster node availability check
+# Create a node availability check

 When creating a cluster or adding nodes to an existing cluster, refer to the table below to check the node configuration to avoid cluster creation or expansion failure due to wrong node configuration.